Scholtes relaxation method for pessimistic bilevel optimization: Computing global and local optimal solutions

 Considering the fact that problems \eqref{MPCC} and \eqref{RMPCCt} are both nonconvex, it is more likely that in practice, a scheme to solve either problem would only compute local optimal solutions.
-Hence, we next provide two scenarios where iteratively solving \eqref{RMPCCt} can ensure that a local optimal solution for problem \eqref{MPCC} is obtained. \begin{theorem} Let $x \mapsto \psi_{p}(x)$ be lower semicontinuous at $\bar x$ and $t\mapsto\psi_{p}^{t}(x)$ be upper semicontinuous at $0$, for all $x\in \mathbb{R}^n$.
-Furthermore, let $t_{k}\downarrow0$ and $(x^{k})$ be a sequence such that $x^{k}$ is a local optimal solution of problem \eqref{RMPCCt} for $t:=t_{k}$; i.e., there exists $r^{k}>0$ such that
+Hence, we next provide a result where iteratively solving \eqref{RMPCCt} can ensure that a local optimal solution for \eqref{MPCC} is obtained.